The annual funding call of Kone Foundation will be open from 1 September until 15 September 16:00 Finnish time (EEST).

 A copy of a degree certificate can also be included in other applications, if desired, but it is most important for the CV to include education and qualifications.

-All supporting attachments should be submitted with the application before the deadline.
-The exceptions are degree diplomas and permits for the public defence of academic dissertations awarded after the Kone Foundation deadline.
-These should be sent to the Kone Foundation office as soon as possible, no later than 15 November, preferably by e-mail.
+Degree diplomas and permits for the public defence of academic dissertations awarded after the Kone Foundation deadline can be sent to the Kone Foundation office until 15 November, preferably by e-mail.

 We also organize thematic grant calls.
 The purpose of these is to promote a multi-disciplinary approach and draw attention to current phenomena in the fields of Finnish research, arts and culture.
-Over the years 2012-2016 specially allocated grants will, in particular, be organised under the themes of the foundation’s language programme.
+Over the years 2016-2020 specially allocated grants will, in particular, be organised under the themes of the changing ”neighbournesses” of Finland programme

 Current calls for proposals: